zemerov/imbalanced_classification/README.md

 ## Task 2: Machine Learning

-\*Note to see all plots use html version.
+\*Note: to see all plots correctly use html version.

 ### Data description
 The original dataset is given [here](https://www.kaggle.com/shivamb/real-or-fake-fake-jobposting-prediction)